isabella232/www-project-top-10-card-game/index.md

 <h2 id="what_is_the_current_status_of_the_project">What is the Current Status of the Project?</h2>

-<p>The OWASP Top 10 Card Game is currently in the incubator category.
+<p>The OWASP Top 10 Card Game is currently in the Incubator category.
 Ideas are being fleshed out and proven.
 Development is still underway.</p>

 <h2 id="available_downloads">Available Downloads</h2>